 Mykki Blanco: ‘Mykki’ (2016)

-After releasing a few EPs, rapper and poet Mykki Blanco released her self-titled album “Mykki,” influenced by the queercore subgenre and the riot grrrl movement.
-Mykki is also an activist, identifying as transgender and using she and they pronouns.
-Mykki Blanco is a persona to her in a sense, and her work reflects her shifting identity.
+After releasing a few EPs, rapper and poet Mykki Blanco released her self-titled album, “Mykki,” influenced by the queercore subgenre and the riot grrrl movement.
+Mykki is also an activist and identifies as transgender.
+Mykki Blanco is a persona to her in a sense, and their work reflects her shifting identity.

 Brockhampton: ‘Saturation’ (2017)